ApexRMS/lucasbuilder/docs/getting_started.md

 <img align="middle" style="padding: 3px" width="975" src="assets/images/screencap-4_6.png">
 <br>

+For some forest types, the biomass and Dead Organic Matter (DOM) pools, in the **Single Cell- No Disturbance** scenario differ slightly from the CBM output.
+The CBM output relies on different default parameter values.
+For example, modifying the average temperature in the **CBM Crosswalk – Spatial Unit and Species Type** scenario or modifying the return interval and the number of return intervals in the **Spin-up** scenario will affect how much carbon accumulates in the DOM pools.

+Here we use 5 return intervals as the number of disturbance cycles in our Spin-up as an example; however, the number of return intervals should be increased (e.g., >= 10) to ensure the Dead Organic Matter pools have reached equilibrium.
+For example, Kurz et al. (2009) assumes that equilibrium has been reached only when the sum, of the above- and below- ground slow pools, differs by less than 1% between two consecutive disturbance intervals.
+To determine whether equilibrium has been reached look at the difference between the last two peaks summed for the above- and below-ground slow pools in the results of the **Run Spin-up** scenario.
+If values have not reached equilibrium, increase the number of return intervals in the **Spin-up** scenario which can be found in the **2.1 Run Setup Inputs** folder.
+Then, re-run the **Run Spin-up** scenario in the **3 – Run Setup** folder.
+To apply these changes to the initial stock values, re-run the **Single-Cell - No Disturbance** scenario in the **4 – Run Forecast** folder.

+Also, minor differences with the CBM output occurred, because we used regionally specific parameters instead of using the default values in the CBM.
+For example, we used a fire return interval of 1000 years for the Redwoods Forest Type Group.

+Lastly, we used a different smoothing algorithm for aboveground biomass pools at low merchantable volumes compared to the CBM-CFS3, which resulted in minor differences with the CBM output for the biomass and DOM pools at young stand ages.
+We used a different smoothing algorithm because the default CBM-CFS3 smoothing algorithm occasionally causes unrealistic peaks at young stand ages in the biomass pools.”

 > **Note:** This example is non-spatial.
 Therefore, there are no map outputs to display.